Best Mountain Bike Helmets – 2018 Reviews & Complete Safety Guide

 Superior protection With Fox Varizorb, a multi-density impact reduction system that uses EPS foam layers, the Fox Metah enhances the level of protection it can provide the rider.

-The foam makes use of a cone-shaped structure that acts a speed-reducer.
+The foam makes use of a cone-shaped structure that acts as a speed-reducer.
 It disperses any high-energy impact so that the damage will not be critical.
 Add this to its deep coverage design, and you’ll have a helmet that completely gives you extensive protection.

 The premium liner of the Fox Metah has sealed edges to improve comfort ability and moisture management.
 To ensure that the helmet fits the head snugly, Fox uses the Y-strap system.
 This allows you to quickly tighten the helmet around the head with just a twist of a dial.